The National Debt keeps growing and growing, who will ever pay it?

-The history of US Treasuries is fascinating story in and of itself.
+The history of US Treasuries is a fascinating story in and of itself.
 It began when our country began.
 US Treasuries go back to this country’s independence.
-The Revolutionary War was fought against Great Britain by the colonies as a united front but funded and manned by each individual state.
+The Revolutionary War was fought against Great Britain by the colonies as a united front but funded and manned by each state.

-The end result of the war was an overall debt of over $80 million, more than the states could afford due to the breaking of the American economy and the temporary loss of our biggest trading partner, Great Britain.
+The result of the war was an overall debt of over $80 million, more than the states could afford due to the breaking of the American economy and the temporary loss of our biggest trading partner, Great Britain.
 The newly formed government made two very critical decisions which set the path of our country and our basis of trust in the country on a road of success.

-- It was decided to relocate the head of our government to an independent location, Washington DC.
+It was decided to relocate the head of our government to an independent location, Washington DC.
 This kept any specific state from gaining an advantage from other states as the seat of the Federal Government.
-This kept the playing field level for the Federal Government and for State’s Rights (Federalist Papers)
+This kept the playing field level for the Federal Government and State’s Rights (Federalist Papers)

-- The Federal Government absorbed all debt from the Revolutionary War. ($80 million) This freed states from over taxation and allowed the economy to begin anew, fresh from overbearing and disastrous debt.
-It also allowed the states to provide basic services from state collected taxes instead of paying for long ago spent funds (war).
+The Federal Government absorbed all debt from the Revolutionary War. ($80 million) This freed states from over taxation and allowed the economy to begin anew, fresh from overbearing and disastrous debt.
+It also allowed the states to provide essential services from state collected taxes instead of paying for long ago spent funds (war).
 The US Treasuries were sold to foreign sovereigns who wanted to expand trade with the colonies, The United States of America.

 The obvious concern was how to pay off the debt left over from the war, who cares who has to pay….someone has to!

-Alexander Hamilton created the first real debt management system when he created the funding vehicle to pay the $80 million, he created US Treasuries.
+Alexander Hamilton created the first real debt management system when he created the funding vehicle to pay the $80 million, and he created US Treasuries.
 The whole country was obligated, not just individual states.
 The debt was sold mostly to our largest trading partner at the time, France.
 (France had already loaned the US money and ships, per Benjamin Franklin)

-But debt is debt and we still needed to pay right?
+But debt is debt, and we still needed to pay right?

 Not really.
-The world would soon learn that the United States was a nation of great expanse and unlimited future, plus it was growing fast as immigrants came.
+The world would soon learn that the United States was a nation of vast expanse and unlimited future, plus it was growing fast as immigrants came.
 When the debts (US Treasuries) became due, most were refinanced with other foreign powers such as Portugal and eventually Great Britain.

-So to convert this short lesson into our reality, over the past 220 years the safest possible place on Planet Earth to keep your money is in US Treasuries.
+So to convert this short lesson into our reality, over the past 227 years the safest possible place on Planet Earth to keep your money is in US Treasuries.

-This concept bridges to our economy and US Treasuries are the backbone of almost every safe place, banks and insurance companies.
+This concept bridges to our economy and US Treasuries are the backbone of almost every safe place, banks, and insurance companies.
 People want safety and security.
 Insurance companies and banks provide that by using US Treasuries as the backbone of their investment portfolio.